mathesar-foundation/mathesar-wiki/design/process/review-guidelines.md

   - Always request a review from the Mathesar members with Product or Design roles (see [Team](/team) for handles).
 If the issue is related to implementation, request a review from members with Engineering roles as well.
 - Please post the GitHub PR link to `#design-review:matrix.mathesar.org`.
 - If the reviewers request changes or have questions, please make the changes and re-request the review.
-  - Make sure to summarize your changes in your comment.
 - Once everyone has had a chance to review (or the timeline expires) and you're satisfied with the feedback, update the spec and ensure that it all fits together nicely.

 ### Reviewers